conference-websites/SIGCOMM-2017/workshop-netpl.md

 The program will include invited talks from experts in the field, with an emphasis on encouraging engaging technical discussions amongst the participants.

-Our preliminary program includes several illustrious speakers:
+Our program includes several illustrious speakers:

-- Gordon Brebner, XILINX
 - Nick McKeown, Stanford University
 - Jennifer Rexford, Princeton University
 - Mooly Sagiv, Tel Aviv University
 - Boon Thau Loo, University of Pennsylvania
+- Wenxuan Zhou, Veriflow / University of Illinois at Urbana-Champaign

 ### Sponsored By